Mexican Chocolate Shortbread Cookies

 About these Mexican Chocolate Cookies

-These particular Mexican chocolate cookies are rich and chocolatey with a subtle touch of spice: cinnamon, nutmeg and cayenne.
+- Great flavor: These Mexican chocolate cookies are rich and chocolatey with a subtle touch of spice: cinnamon, nutmeg and cayenne.
 However, the cookies are by no means “hot” spicy; they just give a little tingle on the tongue that will have everyone asking for the recipe.
 The extra sprinkle of cayenne on top is completely optional, and that definitely adds an additional layer of heat.

 These cookies remind me of my favorite flourless cake, Mexican Hot Chocolate Cake, with cinnamon, vanilla, and chipotle.
 The combination of sweet with spicy in a chocolate dessert is something you have to try if you haven’t had the experience yet.